iranroman/procedural_step_recog/README.md

   ```

 > [!IMPORTANT]
-> to execute this script, consider to use singularity with the image *ubuntu-22.04.3.sif*  or *rockylinux-9.2.sif* both available on the NYU HPC.
+> to execute this script, consider using singularity with the image *ubuntu-22.04.3.sif*  or *rockylinux-9.2.sif* both available on the NYU HPC.
 >
 > if you are not using singularity, remember to install *ffmeg*